LoopKit/loopdocs/docs/operation/features/workout.md

 ### Schedule an Override

-You can setup a future start time when selecting a saved override by tapping on the calendar icon to the right of the override.
+You can set up a future start time when selecting a saved override by tapping on the calendar icon to the right of the override.
 Adjust the "Start time" row.
 Tap the "Enable" button in the top right corner.

 A future override can be very helpful, for example, to set an exercise override the night before your workout.
 Set your exercise override to activate 2 hours before you wake up for your 5 am spin class.
 You'll wake up with less insulin on board and at your desired exercise targets, without needing to set an alarm even earlier.